Anthony Head: 1970s–1990s: Early roles and Buffy

-In 1997, he took on the role of Rupert Giles in Buffy the Vampire Slayer.
+In 1997 he was cast as Adam Klaus, the arrogant magician in Jonathan Creek.
+However, he only appeared in the pilot episode ("The Wrestler's Tomb"), as he then left to take on the role of Rupert Giles in Buffy the Vampire Slayer.
 While playing this role he lived in the United States during the late 1990s and early 2000s, although his family continued to live in the UK.
 Head left the regular cast of Buffy during the show's sixth season and subsequently appeared several times as a guest star until the conclusion of the series.

-2000s
+2000s: Mainstream success

 In 2002, he co-starred in the BBC Two television series Manchild, a show revolving around four friends approaching their fifties who try to recapture their fading youth and vitality while dealing with life as 'mature' men.
+That same year, he released the album Music for Elevators in collaboration with George Sarah.
 He also appeared in guest roles in various other dramas, such as Silent Witness, Murder Investigation Team and Spooks.
 He appeared in the fourth series of the British hit sitcom My Family in 2003, playing one of the main characters' (Abi's) father in the episode "May the Best Man Win".
-He was featured as the prime minister in the popular BBC comedy sketch show Little Britain from 2003 to 2005, and guest starred in several episodes of the 2004 series of popular drama Monarch of the Glen.
+He was featured as the prime minister in the BBC comedy sketch show Little Britain from 2003 to 2005, and guest starred in several episodes of the 2004 series of drama Monarch of the Glen.